Ex-Louisiana Gov. Edwin Edwards dies; knew power and prison

 Edwards, the "Cajun King,” was known for delivering a steady supply of memorable one-liners as well as for his deft political instincts.
 Infamously, the lifelong Democrat said once said that the only way he could lose a race against a particularly lackluster Republican was if he were “caught in bed with a dead girl or a live boy.”

 A native of Louisiana’s Acadiana region who swore his 1972 oath of office in French and English, Edwards enjoyed renewed popularity after emerging from prison in 2011 at age 83.
-His quick wit and flamboyant character intact, he married Trina Grimes, then 32, his third wife.
+His flamboyant character intact, he found a third wife in Trina Grimes, then 32.
 They met when she began visiting him in prison after they struck up a pen-pal relationship.

 “I would have walked into prison a happy man had I known how it was going to end,” he said at his lavish 90th birthday bash in August 2017.

 They had a son, Eli, in 2013 — Edwards' fifth child — and starred in a short-lived reality TV show, “The Governor’s Wife.”
-The lifelong Democrat also attempted a political comeback, losing a runoff to a Republican in a south Louisiana congressional race in 2014.
+He also attempted one more political comeback, losing a runoff to a Republican in a south Louisiana congressional race in 2014.

 The federal case that led to his May 2000 conviction involved state riverboat casino licenses awarded during and after his fourth and final term in the 1990s.
 Edwards maintained the case was built on misinterpreted, secretly taped conversations and the lies of former cronies who made deals to avoid jail.